jrgrant/hass_ids_hyyp/README.md

     - Creates a `button.[site_name]_[automation_name]` button entity.
 This entity pushes the "automation" button similar to pushing the button in the IDS app.

     <br><br>
-- Shows which zone triggered an alarm **THIS FEATURE WILL BE DEPRECATED IT IS REPLACED BY THE SWITCH ATTRIBUTES EXPLAINED ABOVE**
+- Shows which zone triggered an alarm **THIS FEATURE IS DEPRECATED.
+IT IS REPLACED BY THE SWITCH ATTRIBUTES EXPLAINED ABOVE**
     - Creates a `binary_sensor.[zone_name]_trigger` binary sensor entity.
 If the alarm is triggered, this entity changes to TRUE on the zone that triggered the alarm.
         - The sensor binary_sensor.[zone name]_trigger is normally FALSE.
         - If the alarm triggers this binary sensor will turn to TRUE on the zone that has triggered the alarm.